nomadiqltd/DogTask/README.md

 **Target Android SDK Version:** 34

+**JDK Version:** 17

 **App Version 1.0.0**

 **Build System**
-Gradle
+- Gradle
-Kotlin
+- Kotlin

 # Architecture
-The chosen architecture is MMVM (Model View ViewModel) with a Clean-ish approach.
+The chosen architecture is MVVM (Model View ViewModel) with a Clean-ish approach.

 The main 3 layers are: